Micromagnetic-Tomography/mmt_dipole_cuboid_inversion/doc/index.rst

 |

 This is the documentation for the `dipole_inverse` library.
-This Python module allows to perform numerical inversions from magnetometry scan data into grains modeled as cuboids.
+This Python module performs numerical inversions from magnetometry scan data into grains modeled as cuboids.
 Grain geometries and locations are obtained from microCT.
 The main class of this library is the `Dipole` class that accepts the measurement data and has the necessary methods to obtain inverted magnetizations.

 .. autoclass:: dipole_inverse.Dipole